 Madison Advisory Services was formed in 2004, and its principal owner is Gary Schwartz.
-Of the firm’s 12 advisors, nine work out of its office in White Plains.
-Among these nine, there is one certified financial planner (CFP), one chartered financial analyst (CFA) and one certified public accountant (CPA).
+Of the firm’s advisors, most work out of its office in White Plains.

 For investment management services, the firm usually charges a percentage of your assets between 1.25% and 2.50%.
 Financial planning fees at the firm come as either a fixed fee between $250 and $20,000 or an hourly fee of $500.

 Madison Advisory Services typically invests in mutual funds, exchange-traded funds (ETFs) and variable annuity sub-accounts.
 The firm will determine its focus on both the long term and short term depending on the time horizon and investment objectives of the client.

 Madison will also recommend the use of independent investment advisors who will then manage a portion or all of a client’s assets.
 As mentioned previously, the firm provides access to several different wrap fee programs that differ in investment strategy.

 Downtown Investment Advisory

 Downtown Investment Advisory was founded in 2013.
 The fee-only firm’s clients are individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.

 The firm primarily provides investment advisory services, although it will also perform financial planning on request.
 Downtown Investment Advisory is the most exclusive firm on this list, requiring new clients to have at least $1 million in investable assets.

 Downtown Investment Advisory was first established in 2013, but it became a registered investment advisor in 2017.
 Salo Aizenberg is the principal owner of the firm, and he also acts as its sole advisor.